microsoft/llvm-mctoll/README.md

 * StackFrame: stack frame abstraction
 * JumpTables: switch statements with jump tables
 * SharedLibs: shared libraries
-* C++: vtables and name mangling
+* C++: vtables, name mangling and exception handling

 ## Known Issues

-SIMD instructions such as SSE, AVX, Neon cannot be raised at this time.
+SIMD instructions such as SSE, AVX, and Neon cannot be raised at this time.
 For X86-64 you can sometimes work around this issue by compiling the binary to raise with SSE disabled (`clang -mno-sse`).

 Most testing is done using binaries compiled for Linux using LLVM.
 We have done only limited testing with GCC compiled code.